-- At least five different species of dolphins and porpoises were observed in surveys.
-Five species of baleen whales were also observed, including nine North Atlantic right whales. - Bottlenose dolphins were observed primarily in more nearshore areas in spring through fall.
-Primary productivity and sea surface temperature were also important predictors; models suggest minimal presence of the species in mid-Atlantic WEAs during cooler months. - Common dolphins were most frequently observed in offshore areas in winter and early spring. - Five species of sea turtles were observed in boat and aerial surveys. - Turtles were much more frequently observed in digital aerial surveys than in boat surveys. - Sea turtles were most abundant from May to October.
+- At least five different species of dolphins and porpoises were observed in surveys, four of which occurred within the Maryland study area.
+Five species of baleen whales were also observed, two of which occurred within the Maryland study area. - Bottlenose dolphins were observed primarily closer to shore in spring through fall.
+Primary productivity and sea surface temperature were also important predictors; models suggest minimal presence of the species in Mid-Atlantic WEAs during cooler months. - Common dolphins were most frequently observed in offshore areas in winter and early spring. - Five species of sea turtles were observed in boat and aerial surveys, all of which occurred within the Maryland study area. - Turtles were much more frequently observed in digital aerial surveys than in boat surveys. - Sea turtles were most abundant from May to October.
 In addition to water temperature, primary productivity and distance from shore were important influences, and sea turtles were primarily distributed offshore.
-There was substantial overlap with the Virginia WEA in the spring and overlap with the more northern WEAs when turtles were more broadly distributed in the summer and fall.
+There was substantial overlap of predicted habitat use with WEAs, particularly in the southern part of the Mid-Atlantic Baseline Studies (MABS) study area.